andrewtblake/coding-exercise/README.md

 # Roman Numerals exercise

-- Please timebox yourself to two-hours for this exercise - we want to see code you are proud of, so spend more time if you need (just let us know)
+- Please timebox yourself to roughly two-hours for this exercise
+- We want to see code you're proud of, so spend more time if needed, but please let us know
-- Make sure your commits are meaningful and often so we can see your thinking
 - Fork this repository on GitHub, and store your code within your own fork
+- Ensure your commits are meaningful so we can understand your work process and thinking
 - Use either Ruby, Python, Node.js or PHP to program this exercise
 - Use TDD to build a roman numeral generator
 - Make sure to include sufficient tests to have confidence in your code